IU (entertainer): 2010–2011: Rising popularity and acting debut

 IU took on various side-projects after the end of Dream High.
 On March 10, 2011, IU performed as the opening act for British singer-songwriter Corinne Bailey Rae's first solo concert in Seoul with two songs, before joining Bailey Rae during her performance of "Put Your Records On".
-Bailey Rae, whom IU described as her role model, said of IU, "It's incredible that her voice is so soulful even though she's young."
 In the same month, IU was appointed as one of the new hosts of the music program, Inkigayo, a position which she held until July 2013.
 In May 2011, IU recorded her first self-composed song, "Hold My Hand" (내 손을 잡아), for the romantic-comedy television series, The Greatest Love.
 The song peaked at number two on the Gaon Digital Chart and sold 2,031,787 digital copies in 2011.
 Between May and July 2011, IU took part in the reality ice-skating competition series, Kim Yuna's Kiss & Cry, as a celebrity contestant until she was eliminated in the eighth episode.
 During this time, she also participated in Immortal Songs: Singing the Legend but eventually withdrew after recording one episode due to her overwhelming schedule.
-On her wide-ranging activities in entertainment, IU remarked that while singing, acting, and variety are all difficult, she finds variety to be the most tiring.